 Next day I was working (dishes in a kitchen of a restaurant) and here from time to time, a very deep experience of depression came over me, altered with a few moments of this ‘joy’ as how I assumed it should be.
 In these moments of severe depression, I could barely focus on anything.
 I remember someone was showing me some earrings and I was focussing on watching the earrings as a way to keep myself together.
 It luckily only came up for 15 minutes and then faded away.
 If this would have taken longer, I don’t know how I would have come through.
 However it did not and so I was able to move through.
 It seems like a disbalance or ‘drop down’ of serotonine and after a few days these moments stopped with only the firss day being so severe.

 If this is what a clinical depression is experienced as, I can fully admit that in this, one is not able to function or come out of bed.
 I have not ever again experienced such heavy ‘shut down’ almost of myself.
-In my horoscope I did understand later, that there is some disposition for clinical depression, however because of where my moon is standing strong in the horoscope, I am and have been able to endure through the ‘heavy’ or dark times.
+In my horoscope I did understand later, that there is some disposition for clinical depression, however because of where my moon is standing strong (full) in my horoscope, I am and have been able to endure through the ‘heavy’ or dark times.

 I did keep a fear for depression after this, where for example I did rarely smoke marihuana – which I also did not really like – I experienced a slightly same ‘loss of control’ and becoming more focussed on my own mind, so this substance was not for me eather to use.
 I did go out a lot during that days and the only substance I did do ‘well’ on and that I used to ‘let go’ in a way from being so self-conscious, was alcohol.